 The short answer is due to the effects of the Covid-19 pandemic on the commercial property market.
 Rateable Values were due to be based on rental levels as at April 2019 despite rental values for many properties now being in a period of downward pressure.
 In particularly hard hit sectors it is not yet known how significant potential falls in rental values may be.

-By delaying the Revaluation to 2022 and moving the associated valuation date to post Covid-19, ratepayers property valuations will now reflect any fundamental changes to the property market caused by the pandemic.
-This means that rates bills will be more closely aligned with actual economic circumstances.
+By delaying the Revaluation initially to 2022, then to 2023, and moving the associated valuation date to post Covid-19, ratepayers property valuations will reflect any fundamental changes to the property market caused by the pandemic.
+This mean that rates bills will be more closely aligned with actual economic circumstances.

-It would be safe to assume that the AVD will not be set as April 2020 as this was at the height of the Covid-19 pandemic.
-Altus Group is lobbying the Government to adopt a later valuation date.
-The reason being that the crisis will, hopefully, be well and truly behind us then and we will have a fuller and clearer picture of its implication upon property and market rents.
-This will coincide with restoring business confidence
+It is hoped that that the crisis will be well and truly behind us at that point and we will have a fuller and clearer picture of its implication upon property and market rents.
+This will coincide with restoring business confidence.

 The business rates system has been extensively used to deliver a range of financial assistance to businesses during the Covid-19 crisis.

-With the valuation date moving to a post Covid-19 date, possibly 1st April 2021, then some sectors will see large falls in their Rateable Values.
-In the past the Governments downwards transitional relief scheme has limited the decrease in bills and phased the reduction in over a number of years.
+With the valuation date moving to a post Covid-19 date, then some sectors will see large falls in their Rateable Values.
+In the past the Government’s downwards transitional relief scheme has limited the decrease in bills and phased the reduction in over a number of years.

 Altus Group will continue lobbying for the removal of downwards transition as we believe this is fundamentally unfair to ratepayers.